GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-1/02-deploy-to-openshift.md

 ``oc create configmap app-config --from-file=greeting-service/src/main/etc/application.properties``{{execute}}

+We will talk about ConfigMaps in greater detail in the next section.

 >**NOTE:** The only two parameters this command needs are the name of the ConfigMap to create and the file location.
 This command is creating a ConfigMap named `app-config`.
 We're going to be using that name in future commands.
 If you decide to manually run the command or give the ConfigMap a different name, make sure you modify the other commands accordingly.

 Now we're ready to deploy!